RosettaCommons/demos/tutorials/full_atom_vs_centroid/README.md

 -----------------------------------------------
 Unfotunately, there is not a dedicated executable to switch one representation to the other.
 Instead, in this section, we will exploit the automatic residue building functionality of the scoring protocol to convert from centroid to full atom.
 To convert full atom to centroid, we will write a short XML script using [RosettaScripts](https://www.rosettacommons.org/demos/latest/tutorials/rosetta_scripting/README).

 >Converting from full atom to centroid and back will not give you the same structure as sidechain building in Rosetta is not deterministic.
+The vice-versa should return the same structure.

 ###Converting from centroid to full atom
 As we discussed in the section above, if you provide a centroid input to the default [scoring protocol](https://www.rosettacommons.org/demos/latest/tutorials/scoring/README), it automatically builds the side chains for scoring.
 This funcunality can be exploited to output a full atom PDB like the following: